ericsson-iap/python-sample-app/README.md

 Use Service Exposure to expose the Hello World App API.
 For details, see [Service Exposure - Developer Guide](https://developer.intelligentautomationplatform.ericsson.net/#capabilities/service-exposure/api-exposure-developer-guide).

-> Onboarding with Service Exposure API V1 is deprecated,
+> Onboarding with Service Exposure API V1 is deprecated.
-> and will be removed in EIC 1.2438.
-If you still need to
+> It will be available until release EIC 1.2513 (2025 Q1).
-> onboard with Service Exposure API V1, please follow:
+> If you still need to onboard with Service Exposure API V1,
+> please follow:
 > [Step 2: Onboard the Hello World App APIs using Legacy Service Exposure](https://developer.intelligentautomationplatform.ericsson.net/#tutorials/go-sample-app?step=6&chapter=step-2-onboard-the-hello-world-apis-with-legacy-sef)
 > in the *Build, onboard and instantiate a 'Hello World App' in Go*
 > tutorial.